ASFOpenSARlab/opensarlab-docs/docs_migrated/user-guides/class_notebooks_best_practices.md

     - `prefix` is the path to the environment on your system, which will likely differ between users.
 6. Save the file.
 7. Push the file to your notebook repository.

 ---

+## Set The Notebook Metadata to Use the Correct Environment

+1. Open your notebook, change into your conda environment's kernel, and save the notebook.
+1. Push the update to your notebook repository.
+1. When users clone your repository, the notebooks will automatically use the correct kernel (as long as the required environment has been created).

+---

+## Consider Clearing Your Notebook Output Before Saving It, Or Not

+Saving a notebook with its output increases the file size and slows down the time it takes to open, save, and download.
+This can cause difficulty for users accessing a JupyterHub over a weak internet connection.

+However, saving a notebook with its output in place has benefits.
+It allows you to display results without running the notebook.
+They are also visible on GitHub.

+### If you wish to clear the notebook output:
+1. Open the notebook.
+2. Select the menu option: `Kernel` -> `Restart Kernel and Clear...`
+3. Save the notebook.
+4. Push the cleared notebook to its repository.

+---